6.4. Analysis of evaluation results#

 6.4.1.3.
 Example 2#

 Suppose we want to compare methods A and B, and we have already calculated the frame-wise SNR on the outputs of both methods for a range of speech samples.
 We have also already calculated means and standard deviations and plotted histograms and scatter plots.
-The only we have found that there seems to be distinct categories of results indicated by a bimodal or multi-modal (multipeak) distribution of SNRs.
+The only we have found is that there seem to be distinct categories of results indicated by a bimodal or multi-modal (multipeak) distribution of SNRs.

 6.4.1.4.
 Informative illustrations 2#